This is an introductory programming course designed specifically for

 communicates to me if that you don’t actually care about whatever you’ve

-asked it to excrete words about.
-(If you did care, you would spend time
+asked it to ask me.
+(If you did care, you would spend time writing the

 If you don’t receive a reply, the answer to whatever you asked is

-NO or Come to class and we’ll figure it
+Come to class and we’ll figure it out.

 “How do I get better at programming?”